TIPS TO KEEP YOUR DOG HYDRATED

-Since August 26th is National Dog Day, the dog lovers at Luminous Water Solutions believe it’s important to not only think about your human family’s water intake but also your furry family members as well!
+Since August 26th is National Dog Day this year, the dog lovers at Luminous Water Solutions believe it’s important to not only think about your human family’s water intake but also your furry family members as well!
 It doesn’t matter if your dog lives inside or out, you need to keep a constant supply of water nearby to keep your pup hydrated.
 According to pets.webmd.com, “dogs need an ounce of water for each pound of body weight, meaning if your dog weighs 10 pounds, they will need 10 ounces of water.”
 Since the hottest part of the year is upon us, here are six tips to keep your dog from getting dehydrated so both of you can have fun in the summer sun!

 - KNOW WHEN YOUR DOG IS DEHYDRATED